top of page

-Shelby Flannery, LCMHC, C-EMDR Therapist
+Shelby Flannery, LMHC, C-EMDR

 My clinical experience includes treating PTSD, C-PTSD, anxiety disorders, depression, grief, maternal mental health, and stress-related conditions, as well as supporting individuals through significant life transitions.
 I emphasize the development of insight, behavioral change, and skill-building to promote long-term psychological well-being.